CodeForPittsburgh/pabudgetclock/README.md

-# il-budget-clock
+# pa-budget-clock
-Counting up the days and consequences Illinois goes without a budget.
+Counting up the days and consequences Pennsylvania goes without a budget.
 It would be like the number of days without a budget in huge letters, and then links below as to what it’s effects and context are (perhaps a curated list of news articles)

 ## Running locally